 The Court of Appeal in Likas Bay Precinct Sdn Bhd v Bina Puri Sdn Bhd 3 MLJ 244, held that a successful claimant in adjudication proceedings is not required to enforce the adjudication decision before issuing a statutory notice of demand.
-However, in ASM Development (KL) Sdn Bhd v Econpile (M) Sdn Bhd (Case No. WA-24NCC-363-07/2019), the High Court recently allowed the plaintiff’s application for a Fortuna Injunction, which restrained the successful party in a CIPAA proceeding from presenting a winding-up petition against the losing party who failed to pay the adjudicated sum pursuant to the CIPAA decision.
+However, in ASM Development (KL) Sdn Bhd v Econpile (M) Sdn Bhd 8 MLJ 99, the High Court recently allowed the plaintiff’s application for a Fortuna Injunction, which restrained the successful party in a CIPAA proceeding from presenting a winding-up petition against the losing party who failed to pay the adjudicated sum pursuant to the CIPAA decision.

 This article summarizes the decision of the High Court in ASM Development regarding the nature of an adjudication decision and whether a losing party can resist a winding-up petition if it fails to pay the adjudicated sum.